Skip to content

 Normalizes the requested precision, then applies it to all codecs so numeric outputs round consistently.

-Only the NETRIS2 device uses this format.
-The parser is written in TypeScript and ships as a function that returns the helpers below.
+The parser was written in TypeScript and shipped as a function that returned the helpers below.

 • decodeUplink(input: { bytes: number[], fPort: number, recvTime?: string }):

-Performs schema validation on the uplink structure, inspects the message type byte, and decodes measurements, process alarms, technical alarms, configuration status, identification, or keep-alive frames.
+Performed schema validation on the uplink structure, inspected the message type byte, and decoded measurements, process alarms, technical alarms, configuration status, identification, or keep-alive frames.

 • decodeHexUplink(input: { bytes: string; fPort: number; recvTime?: string }):

-Ensures the bytes field is a valid hexadecimal string, converts it to an integer array, and forwards the request to decodeUplink.
+Ensured the bytes field was a valid hexadecimal string, converted it to an integer array, and forwarded the request to decodeUplink.

 • encodeDownlink(input: DownlinkInput): number[]:

-Accepts one of the typed NETRIS2 actions (factory reset, battery reset, channel disable, main configuration update, process alarm configuration, measurement offset, or start-up time).
-Returns the downlink frame as an array of 8-bit integers on success or throws an exception when validation fails.
-Input varies based on the device.
+Accepted one of the typed NETRIS2 actions (factory reset, battery reset, channel disable, main configuration update, process alarm configuration, measurement offset, or start-up time).
+Returned the downlink frame as an array of 8-bit integers on success or threw an exception when validation failed.

 • adjustRoundingDecimals(decimals: number):

-The parser is delivered as a single JavaScript file that manipulates global measurement ranges.
-Before the decoding helpers can be used you must edit the top-level variables (for example FORCE_RANGE_START, FORCE_RANGE_END, DEVICE_TEMPERATURE_RANGE_START, DEVICE_TEMPERATURE_RANGE_END) so they reflect the sensor-specific measuring span published in the device documentation.
+The parser was delivered as a single JavaScript file that manipulated global measurement ranges.
+Before the decoding helpers could be used you had to edit the top-level variables (for example FORCE_RANGE_START, FORCE_RANGE_END, DEVICE_TEMPERATURE_RANGE_START, DEVICE_TEMPERATURE_RANGE_END) so they reflected the sensor-specific measuring span published in the device documentation.

 • decodeUplink(input: { bytes: number[]; fPort: number; recvTime?: Date }):